Texas Democrats end walkout over redistricting as California prepares to retaliate

 Redistricting typically occurs once at the beginning of each decade to coincide with the census.
 Many states, including Texas, give legislators the power to draw maps.
 California is among those that empower independent commissions with the task, giving Newsom an additional hurdle in his bid to match or exceed whatever partisan moves Texas makes.

-Abbott, Burrows and other Republicans tried various threats and legal maneuvers to pressure Democrats' return, including issuing civil warrants for absent lawmakers' arrest.
-As long as they were out of state, those lawmakers remained beyond the reach of Texas authorities.
+Abbott, Burrows and other Republicans tried various threats and legal maneuvers to pressure Democrats' return, including the governor arguing that Texas judges should remove absent lawmakers from office for, in his words, abandoning their posts.

 Additionally, the lawmakers who left face fines of up to $500 for each legislative day they missed.
 Burrows has insisted Democratic lawmakers also will pick up the tab for state troopers and others who attempted to corral them during the walkout.